amyzyck/EecSeq_NB_EasternOyster/Analysis/Analysis_Part1/EecSeq_Cvirginica_dDocent.md

 **Read Mapping**

 Read mapping has to be performed at least once before SNP calling.
-If trimming and assembly remains the same when using dDocent repeatly, then read mapping is not necessary.
+If trimming and assembly remains the same when using dDocent repeatedly, then read mapping is not necessary.
 A (match score), B (mismatch score), and 0 (gap penalty) parameters are used.

 *Match Score*: score for a matching base.

 *Mismatch Score*: score for a mismatching base.

-*Gap Penalty*: Mutations, caused by either insertions or deletions, are annotated as gaps in the sequence and refered to as indels.
+*Gap Penalty*: Mutations, caused by either insertions or deletions, are annotated as gaps in the sequence and referred to as indels.
 These gaps are represented as dashes in the alignment.
 Optimization of gap penalty allows for the most accurate alignment possible.
 This will avoid low scores in alignments.
 Too small of a gap penalty will prevent a high level of alignment, and too large of a gap penalty will prevent accurate alignments.

 ```
 $ bash dDocent_ngs